Mesut who? Partey and Smith Rowe leading new-look Arsenal's creative revolution | Goal.com

 For all of their struggles this season, Arsenal have now won five of their last six and kept five clean sheets in a row.
 You have to go back to 2009 for the last time they managed the latter.

-Xhaka is in is best run of form for a long time, Partey is back, Smith Rowe and Saka are starring up front and Aubaeyang is back scoring goals.
+Xhaka is in is best run of form for a long time, Partey is back, Smith Rowe and Saka are starring up front and Aubameyang is back scoring goals.

-The Gunners skipper missed a couple of opportunities in the first half against Newcastle, but his brace after the break has taken his tally to four goals in his last six games.
+The Gunners skipper missed a couple of opportunities in the first half at the Emirates Stadium, but his brace after the break has taken his tally to four goals in his last six games.

 The way he finished off Partey’s superb pass soon after the interval will have delighted Arteta, and after Saka had added a second, the Gabon international slotted home from Cedric Soares’ cross to seal a fine win.